Calamansi: Florida

+Sri Lanka

+The fruit is cultivated in home gardens in Sri Lanka, and is known as නස් නාරං (nas narang) in Sinhala.
+It is used in Ayurveda medicine as treatment for Vitamin C deficiency, hyperlipidemia, and upper respiratory tract infections.

 Cultivation

 The Philippines is the only major producer of calamansi.
 It ranks as the fourth most widely-grown fruit crop in the Philippines, after banana, mango, and pineapple.
 It is primarily grown for its juice extracts which are exported to the United States, Japan, South Korea, Canada, and Hong Kong, among others.

 The Philippines exports between 160,000 and 190,000 metric tons of calamansi juice each year.
 Major production centers include the Southwestern Tagalog Region, Central Luzon, and the Zamboanga Peninsula.
 Its cultivation has spread from the Philippines throughout Southeast Asia, India, Hawaii, the West Indies, and Central and North America, though only on a small scale.

 In sub-tropical and parts of warm temperate North America, × Citrofortunella microcarpa is grown primarily as an ornamental plant in gardens, and in pots and container gardens on terraces and patios.
 The plant is especially attractive when the fruits are present.

-The plant is sensitive to prolonged and/or extreme cold and is therefore limited outdoors to tropical, sub-tropical and the warmer parts of warm temperate climates (such as the coastal plain of the southeastern United States (USDA zones 8b - 11), parts of California, southern Arizona, southern Texas, and Hawaii).
+The plant is sensitive to prolonged and/or extreme cold and is therefore limited outdoors to tropical, sub-tropical and the warmer parts of warm temperate climates, such as the coastal plain of the southeastern United States (USDA zones 8b - 11), parts of California, southern Arizona, southern Texas, and Hawaii.
 Potted plants are brought into a greenhouse, conservatory, or indoors as a houseplant during the winter periods in regions with cooler climates.

-In cultivation within the United Kingdom, this plant has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).
+In cultivation within the United Kingdom, this plant has gained the Royal Horticultural Society's Award of Garden Merit in 2017.